mbezjak/vhdllab/README.md

 was used by students for VHDL programming.
 However, WebISE had a couple of problems when used for educational purposes.
 One of the big ones was licensing that forbade universities from distributing WebISE to students for work at home.
-Other problems included: inability to describe circuits as automatons, lots of unnecessary features that distracts students, lots of bugs, huge footprint, etc.
-VHDLLab was designed as a lightweight alternative to fix those problems as well as add a few other niceties.
+Other problems included: inability to describe circuits using automatons, lots of unnecessary features that distracts students, lots of bugs, huge footprint, etc. VHDLLab was designed as a lightweight alternative to fix those problems as well as add a few other niceties.

 ## Tried & Tested
 VHDLLab is being used at Faculty of Electrical Engineering and Computing,